 Drivers between the ages of 16 and 25 pay more than any other age group for car insurance.
 Car insurance companies see young drivers as more likely to drive recklessly, commit moving violations and file insurance claims.
 If you’re a student, this can make finding affordable car insurance difficult.
-Let’s outline the cheapest car insurance providers for students and some other ways to save.

-Whether or not you need your own car insurance policy as a college student is a straightforward decision:
+Whether or not you need your own car insurance policy as a college student is a fairly straightforward decision:

 You’re living away from your parents' house and driving a car full-time.
 If your insurance company discovers you’re living outside of your parents' home with a vehicle, you risk having your coverage or claim denied.
 Furthermore, if you are living on your own it's likely that you will need renters insurance.
 Combining your car and renters insurance can also lead to lower insurance premiums.